inadarei/loadtestio/README.markdown

-## Installation
+## What is It?

-LoadTest.io is ideal for load-tests that target breadth.
-You give the app some initial URLs and it will crawl the rest of your website, auto-discovering links as it goes.
+LoadTest.io is multi-threaded load-tester with auto-discovery.
+It is ideal for load-tests that target breadth.
+You give loadtest.io some initial URLs and it will crawl the rest of your website, auto-discovering links as it goes.
 It will also try to not repeat already-tested URLs and reach maximum number of unique URLs in the shortest time possible.

 Due to this characteristic, LoadTest.io is a very good tool for testing websites that employ caching.
 Such websites can not adequately be tested by stress-testing tools that only hit limited number of URLs.

+## Why Do I Care?

+The majority of tools currently available do not have auto-discovery feature.
+Which means they can only test a fixed set of URLs.
+But any reasonably built web-system has some kind of caching, so after the first hit, any consequent hit to the same URL only tests your cache not - the web system (application layer, database etc).
+Such test can be unrealistically optimistic and misleading.
+Real traffic from real users will not just hit 20 hand-picked URLs from your web-site.

 ## Installation